-CONTROL - ACTION TIMELINE OWNER 6.
-Effective meas are implement ensure that construction contracts are awarded follow the applicable and CIDB legis ving SCM slation Ensure that Construction and similar contracts as prescribed by CIDB include the correct CIDB criteria and is advertised on CIDB and correct olatforms Immediate & Ongoing Bid Spec Chairperson / SCM Manager r Bid award must be made to SP with correct or higher CIDB grading Immediate & Ongoing BAC Chairperson / SCM Manager 7.
-Proper mecha controls and safeguards are place to mana conflict of interit relates to: e in c ge i Ensure all SCM staff sign declarations of interests by 01 July each year 01 July each year SCM Manager declarations of interests by S0 officials and rounding players record register kept be accounting officials.
-CM Dile Ded in a y the Ensure all Directors and MM disclose their Interests by D1 July 01 July each year SCM Manager declarations be officials or other players of any reward, gift, far hospitality or obenefit promise offered or granthat person or close family meaning partner or assess of that person; er role solution vour, exther ed, etco any ember, ociate Ensure all other staff complete declarations upon entry to the institution Ongoing Human Resources / SCM Manager declarations b council member (including the of their financial interest. ers r mayor) s al t Send an annual reminder to all staff to update their declarations of interest by 31 May each year SCM Manager controls for sta members to de Ongoing SCM Staff
+CONTROL ACTION TIMELINE OWNER 6.
+Effective measures are implemented to ensure that construction contracts are awarded following the applicable SCM and CIDB legislation - Ensure that Construction and similar contracts as prescribed by CIDB include the correct CIDB criteria and is advertised on CIDB and correct platforms Immediate & Ongoing Bid Spec Chairperson / SCM Manager Bid award must be made to SP with correct or higher CIDB grading Immediate & Ongoing BAC Chairperson / SCM Manager 7.
+Proper mechanisms, controls and safeguards are in place to manage conflict of interest, as it relates to: - Ensure all SCM staff sign declarations of interests by 01 July each year 01 July each year SCM Manager declarations of interests by SCM officials and role players recorded in a register kept by the accounting officer; - Ensure all Directors and MM disclose their interests by 01 July 01 July each year SCM Manager declarations by SCM officials or other role players of any reward, gift, favour, hospitality or other benefit promised, offered or granted to that person or to any close family member, partner or associate of that person; - Ensure all other staff complete declarations upon entry to the institution Ongoing Human Resources / SCM Manager declarations by council members (including the mayor) of their financial interest.
+Send an annual reminder to all staff to update their declarations of interest by 31 May each year SCM Manager controls for staff members to declare Ongoing SCM Staff

 CONTROL ACTION TIMELINE OWNER their benefits to the council where a staff member, or his/her spouse, partner business associate or close family member, acquired or stands to acquire any direct benefit from a contract concluded with the municipality. - Continuously request MBD declarations from service providers and not less than once per year 8.
-Utilising effective contract management ensures that the extension, expansion, or variation of a contract is justifiable and not indicative of the circumvention of SCM processes.
-Before contract payments are approved, SCM Contracts Practitioner to capture in contract register send 7-month reminder before contract expiry Ongoing SCM Practitioner: Contracts / Manager: Exp SCM Practitioner: Contracts 9.
+Utilising effective contract management ensures that the extension, expansion, or variation of a contract is justifiable and not indicative of the circumvention of SCM processes. - Before contract payments are approved, SCM Contracts Practitioner to capture in contract register - send 7-month reminder before contract expiry Ongoing SCM Practitioner: Contracts / Manager: Exp SCM Practitioner: Contracts 9.
 All fruitless and wasteful expenditure identified (whether by the municipality or through the audit process) are disclosed in the municipality's financial statements, together with the relevant details of the non-compliance. - disclose all F&W in the AFS 31 August each year DD: EXP&SCM / Manager: Exp Manager SCM Manager: AFS